-Directors and business owners should recognise the workforce can often be the back bone of a company.
-They should be treat with respect and integrity however, there is often a commercial angle to consider.
-This is in order to be able to maximise the value of a company/business and its assets.
-It is difficult to deal with these matters taking into consideration an ethical, legal and moral point of view.
+Directors and business owners should recognise the workforce can be the backbone of a company, and they should be treated with respect and integrity.
+However, there is usually a commercial angle to consider, to maximise the value of a company and its assets.
+It can be challenging to deal with these matters, taking into consideration an ethical, legal and moral point of view.

 There are indicators employees may notice when a company becomes insolvent.
 Such as being “on stop” with suppliers, or receiving wages after the due date.
 Employees that handle the incoming post may become concerned with final demands for payment and other threatening correspondence.
 Without full knowledge of the facts, employees may jump to their own conclusions regarding the future of the company; a result of which could be widespread low morale and a lack of motivation.
 Employers that keep their staff “in the loop” could benefit from a workforce willing to pull together and demonstrate loyalty to employers who have engaged staff in the process.

-However, some circumstances require the cooperation of the employees to ensure the completion of projects and the preservation of the goodwill of a company prior to an insolvency event.
-A counter argument could be staff who do not know there are problems will continue to carry out their duties in the usual manner.
-This will ensure there is no disruption to the day to day running of the company.
+However, some circumstances require the cooperation of employees to ensure projects are completed and the company’s goodwill is preserved before insolvency.
+A counter-argument could be staff who don’t know there are problems, will continue to carry out their duties in the usual manner, ensuring there is no disruption to the day to day running of the company.

-The legal basis for notifying employees of insolvency proceedings varies depending on the type of insolvency.
+The legal basis for notifying employees of insolvency proceedings varies depending on the type of insolvency procedure the company is going through.
 Employment law can be a minefield, potentially resulting in tribunal related claims from employees.
-A licensed Insolvency Practitioner can advise you on your legal obligation in respect of dealing with the employees of a potentially insolvent company.
+A licensed Insolvency Practitioner can advise you on your legal obligation when dealing with the employees of a potentially insolvent company.